Groups sue Boeing over Duwamish River contamination

 Two environmental groups say the company's military-delivery plant is pumping PCBs into the Duwamish Waterway in violation of the Clean Air Act.
 Boeing says it is committed to restoring the health of the polluted body of water.

-A new lawsuit says Boeing is poisoning the Duwamish River by pumping out pollution that is far and away above the legal limit.
+TUKWILA, Wash.
+(AP) — A new lawsuit says the Boeing aircraft company is poisoning the Duwamish River by pumping out pollution that is far and away above the legal limit.

-KOMO-TV reports that environmental groups Puget Soundkeeper and Waste Action Project say the Military Delivery Center plant in Tukwila is a hotbed for highly toxic polychlorinated biphenyls, or PCBs, which flow out as stormwater runoff and then enter the food chain.
+KOMO-TV reports environmental groups Puget Soundkeeper and Waste Action Project say the Military Delivery Center plant in Tukwila is a hotbed for highly toxic polychlorinated biphenyls, or PCBs, which flow out as stormwater runoff and then enter the food chain.

 The groups are suing Boeing on grounds that it is violating the Clean Water Act.